 - Identify and analyze critical issues for holistic understanding.

-- Challenge and evaluate information.
+- · Challenge and evaluate information.

 - Synthesize and integrate knowledge.

 - Formulate new ideas.

-Additionally, ESU offers the Doctor of Education (D.Ed.) in Administration and Leadership Studies on the ESU campus through an agreement with Indiana University of Pennsylvania (IUP).
+Additionally, ESU offers the Doctor of Education (Ed.D.) in Educational Leadership and Administration.

-Finally, the Graduate College, in cooperation with the Office of Extended Learning and academic departments across the campus, offers more than 15 post-baccalaureate certification preparation programs and numerous extended learning opportunities for professional development.
+Finally, the Graduate College, in cooperation with academic departments across the campus, offers more than 15 post-baccalaureate certification preparation programs.